KavyaVelaga1/SQL-Project/README.md

 ## Exploratory Data Analysis (EDA)

 Following data preparation, **Exploratory Data Analysis (EDA)** is conducted to identify patterns, trends, and insights within the dataset.
 This helps in understanding the key factors driving layoffs and uncovering trends across different industries, locations, and time periods.

-## License

-Include your preferred licensing information here, if applicable.